Senior Lecturer and Director of Engaged Learning and Research

 Social Science Division

-Trece Mettauer is the Coordinator of Community Outreach Scholarship and a Senior Lecturer in the Communication Arts Program at UNH at Manchester.
+Trece Mettauer is the Director of Engaged Learning and Research and a Senior Lecturer in the Communication Arts Program at UNH Manchester.

 - Ph.D., University of Denver, 1991